 Since my write-up, Netflix has really upped their budget for acquisition of new content and for production of their original properties.
 They used to spend (almost formulaically) just enough to make their shows just good enough.
-They wouldn't regularly splurge excessively on big-name stars (though they've managed to turn some of their once-unknown stars into sorta-big names).
-Also, I get the sense that they won't need to go out of their way to woo established stars as more and more of them get dropped by the traditional systems.
-Netflix's originals are a decent product that meets (okay, slightly exceeds, nowadays) industry standards.
-The quality of "good enough" is gradually improving...and Netflix is more than keeping up.
+They wouldn’t regularly splurge excessively on big-name stars (though they’ve managed to turn some of their once-unknown stars into sorta-big names).
+Also, I get the sense that they won’t need to go out of their way to woo established stars as more and more of them get dropped by the traditional systems when they’re deemed washed out.
+Netflix’s originals are a decent product that meets (okay, slightly exceeds, nowadays) industry standards.
+The quality of “good enough” is gradually improving…and Netflix is more than keeping up.

 However, I still maintain that the secret to Netflix’s longevity will remain quantity and not quality.
 Their quality needs to be just good enough, but their quantity still needs to keep screaming “we’ve got waaaay more than you can ever dream of watching in your lifetime”.
 Luckily, it still does.